 - The opportunity to share feelings of hurt, sadness, and anger

 - Improving the overall relationship quality

 Family therapy is not a requirement for your opioid treatment plan at Asheville Recovery Center, but it is an option available that we highly recommend.
 If you think you or your loved ones might benefit from a family counseling program, we can help.

 We have three forms of treatment here at Asheville Recovery Center.
 The highest success rates stem from a combination of all three treatment options, but our programs are completely customizable based on the clients needs.

 Residential Treatment Program

 The addict will move into the treatment center and receive care 24-7 during their time at the facility.
-If they feel like giving up, our trained professional staff will be there to provide support.
-It may not seem ideal to relocate for Residential Treatment, but the primary benefit is that the addict can focus 100% on recovery and nothing else.
+Our trained professional staff will be there to provide support so that the client can focus 100% on recovery and nothing else.

-There are no temptations, no distractions, no negative influences.
-When the addict is in our care at Rehab Carolinas, opioid rehab is our top priority, and it will show in the progress with each day that passes.
+There are no temptations or distractions.
+When the addict is in our care at Asheville Recovery Center, rehabilitation is our top priority, and it will show in the progress with each day that passes.